Birds | Dogs | Cats | Horses | Small Pets

 • No added supplements if you are feeding your pet a prescription diet, such as Feline H/D, CV-Formula Feline Diet, etc. Prescription diets are carefully formulated and supplement additions, with the exception of brewer's or torula yeast (which is advised because of it's B vitamins and anti-stress properties), and vegetable enzymes, can undermine the nutrient ratio designed to maintain a correct electrolyte balance.

-A Few Heart-To-Heart Tips & Cautions
+A few Heart-to-Heart Tips & Cautions

 • If your cat is over weight, decrease portion sizes of his low salt meals.
 Unless specifically prescribed, avoid feeding prepared reducing diets, since they are usually high in salts.